 What are Cookies?

 ‘Cookies’ are small text files that are stored by your browser (for example, Internet Explorer or Safari) on your computer or phone.
 Cookies allow websites and blogs to store things like user preferences.
-They serve as a ‘memory’ of sorts for the website, so that it can recognise you when you come back and respond appropriately.
+They serve as a ‘memory’ of sorts for the website so that it can recognize you when you come back and respond appropriately.

 How are Cookies used on TheThingsWellMake.com?

 A visit to this blog can generate the following types of cookies:

 - Anonymous analytical cookies – These cookies gather general statistics about things like the number of visitors to the blog, but they can’t be used to identify individuals.

 - Third party advertising cookies – These cookies are used to anonymously target ads to people and to track how many people have seen a particular ad, or how many people have seen it more than once.

 Examples of third party advertising cookies

 DoubleClick DART Cookie